-Several high schools offer
+Learning Centers: Several high schools offer

 Learning Centers with special programs in business, computer technology, communication arts, humanities, international studies, music, performing arts, science, marine science, agriculture, mathematics and vocational studies.
-Many others also offer Academy Programs that provide specific career training that are funded by national grants and support from local business and industry.
+Many others also offer Academy Programs within CTE pathways that provide specific career training that are funded by national grants and support from local business and industry.

-The Junior Reserve Officers' Training Corps (JROTC) is a four-year career and technical education (CTE) elective program of instruction cost-shared by the U.S. Army, Navy, Air Force, and Marine Corps.
+JROTC: The Junior Reserve Officers' Training Corps is a four-year career and technical education (CTE) elective program of instruction cost-shared by the U.S. Army, Navy, Air Force, and Marine Corps.
 The curriculum is designed to teach high school students the value of citizenship, leadership, service to country, personal responsibility, and a sense of accomplishment, while instilling in them self-esteem, teamwork, and self-discipline.
 JROTC cadets earn advanced rank when enlisting into any branch of the military and advanced opportunities for federal/military academy appointments and ROTC college scholarships.
 Check with your high school for JROTC availability.

 High school students can take courses that meet high school graduation requirements while also earning college credit.
 These include Early College opportunities in which college professors teach courses at our high school campuses, and others in which our students can take courses at University of Hawaii campuses.